Depression and Bipolar Disorder

 Clients of all ages have experienced successful results with treatment of depression and bipolar conditions with LENS Neurofeedback.
 They report feeling hopeful with improved mental clarity, motivation, and restored emotional resilience in the first session.

-Medication-free treatment provides relief from minor to severe depression, manic episodes, bipolar depression, cyclothymia, anxiety accompanying depression and panic attacks.
+LENS is a medication-free treatment for relief from minor to severe depression, manic episodes, bipolar , cyclothymia, anxiety accompanying depression and panic attacks.
 Treatment protocols contribute directly to neurological regeneration in brain cells and neuropathways.

-- Provides relief from chronic bipolar disorders and depression.
+- Provides relief from symptoms of bipolar disorders and depression.

 An Integrative Alternative to Medication for Depression

 Depression changes the brain to repeat defensive negative thoughts.
 Neurotherapy treats depression at the root cause.
-It shows the brain these defensive habits can be safely abandoned.
+Feedback informs the brain that these defensive habits that cause depression scan be safely abandoned.
 The result is natural contentment and confidence.
-If you’re looking for an alternative to antidepressants, LENS neurofeedback may be your answer.
+LENS neurofeedback offer a safe and primary treatment to certain medications.

 How soon will I feel better?
-To answer that question, you need to know what kind of depression you’re dealing with.
-Where do you fall on the depression spectrum?
+To answer that question, you need to know what kind of depression needs treatment.
+The following is the types of depression treatment is provied.
+The spectrum includes:

-- Normal, situational disappointment in response to difficult events.
+- Situational disappointment in response to difficult events.

-- Anxiety-driven depression anchored in ongoing, unresolved brain stress.
+- Anxiety-driven depression anchored in ongoing and unresolved brain stress.

-- Deep depression without anxiety, in which worry has depleted all reserves in the body, leaving nothing to mobilize change.
+- Deeper depression without anxiety, in which worry has depleted all reserves in the body, leaving nothing to mobilize change.

 Neurofeedback clears situational depression immediately.
 Situational depression, or grieving, is the body’s response when our expectations aren’t met.
-Neurofeedback increases awareness and the ability to explore grief so that it can be released.
-The triggering situation remains, but the mind doesn’t take it personally anymore.
-This happens during or right after the first session and clients feel lighter right away.
-And increased clarity and motivation help them move on with doing things that build confidence.
+LENS Neurofeedback works automatically increase awareness and the ability to consciously experience grief so that it can be released.
+The trigger for the grief or situation may remain the effects are no taken personally anymore.
+Benifits occurs during or immediately following the initial treatment.
+Typically, increased calm and clarity trigger positive motivation to let go of worry and move on with doing things that build greater confidence.

 Stage three: If you’ve shown several of these signs for a full two weeks or more and it is not due to substance use or a medical condition.